 PyNet Labs- Network Automation Specialists

-Components of a Router
+Components of Router

 Hey there, if you too, as a kid, used to unscrew all your toys to check what exactly is it made up of?
 Then this blog is just for you.
-So today, we will unscrew the most exciting toy for a Network Engineers, i.e. a router and look into all the components of this device.
+So today, we will unscrew the most exciting toy for Network Engineers, i.e. a router and look into all the components of this device.
 Yes, you guessed it right we are going to learn about the Components of a Router.

 What are the Components of a Router?